nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 #### Links in metadata work

-The FIT coordinator will check that links provided in the submitted onboarding form work, so double checking that the links are correct and up to date before submitting is helpful.
+The FIT coordinator will check that links provided in the submitted onboarding form work.
+We suggest developers double checking that the links they provide are correct before submitting.
+Note that a working link is required, but not all links are required.
+There is no need to worry if your software does not need every type of link listed in the onboarding form.

 #### License

-See complete licensing guidance.
+See [complete licensing guidance](https://nmfs-opensci.github.io/GitHub-Guide/#sec-license).
 In short, if only NOAA FTEs have worked on the tool, an open license is required, and Apache 2.0 or similar licenses are encouraged.
 If other contributors were included, licensing guidance can be slightly more complicated.
-Email the FIT service account if you need help figuring out how to license your software.
+Email the FIT service account at fisheries.toolbox@noaa.gov if you need help figuring out how to license your software.

 In general, licenses can be changed, but they require agreement from all who contributed to the software.
+It is most straightforward to agree on a license before beginning development rather than changing it later.

 #### NOAA Disclaimer